 STEVE MARLET.
 Last night the ex-Red Star man found the net again in the Champions' League for Lyon.

-OLYMPIQUES AT SAINT-OUEN.
+Paul Nicolas OLYMPIQUES AT SAINT-OUEN.
 The Olympic football tournament is already underway, ahead of Fridays' official opening ceremony, this time without France, who won the gold in 1984 in Los Angeles.
 In 1924, the French olympic team played a match in the Paris Olympics of that year at Saint-Ouen (27/5/24), hammering Latvia 7-0 before going down 5-1 at Colombes to Uruguay.
 Several Red Star players featured in both encounters - Bonnardel, P. Nicolas, Chayriguès.
 Paul Nicolas found the net three times, twice against Latvia and once versus Uruguay.

 WHAT THE PAPERS SAID.
 OUEST-France of Monday said in its match report that Red Star were "feeble" and that spening millions of francs doesn't necessarily build a top team.
 They went on to say "Just as well that Red Star have big money to get themselves noticed this year !" strong words, but unfortunately very true.